NOAA-ORR-ERD/WebGnomeClient/doc/fate.rst

 Simulating Oil Fate
 ###################

-WebGNOME includes a front end to oil fate (weathering) simulation codes in the GNOME suite, including updated algorithms from NOAA's ADIOS2 software.
-Oil fate can be simulated as part of full fate and transport simulation, or on its own in a Fate Only mode.
+WebGNOME includes a front end to oil fate (weathering) simulation code in the GNOME suite, including updated algorithms from NOAA's ADIOS2 software.
+Oil fate can be simulated as part of full fate and transport simulation, or on its own in a fate only mode.

 Oil Fate Wizard
 ===============

 WebGNOME comes with an Oil Fate Wizard to help guide you through running the model in fate only mode.
-Fate only mode provides and easy to set up way to explore the fate of an oil spilled in the open ocean, relatively far from shore.
+Fate only mode provides an easy to set up way to explore the fate of an oil spilled in the open ocean, relatively far from shore.
 It models the spill as though it were in an infinite ocean with no land anywhere.

 This can be suitable for exploring the time scale of a spill -- how long will visible surface expression be present?
 As well as issues such as windows of opportunity for response -- how likely is this oil to be dispersible two days after the release?